tier2tickets/Knowledge-Base/content/general/get-started.md

 ## 2) Deploy with our Best Practices

-We have created a [Best Practices guide](https://docs.tier2tickets.com/content/general/bestpractices/) based on the adoption practices from some of our most successful partners.
+We have created a [Best Practices guide](https://docs.tier2tickets.com/content/general/bestpractices/) based on the adoption practices from some of our most successful partners, as well as [thorough documentation on how to customize and install with our custom deployment files](https://docs.tier2tickets.com/content/deployment/installation/).
 If you want additional assistance, we offer our service packages during which our development team can assist and complete all of this for you.
 [Email sales@tier2.tech if this interests you!](mailto:sales@tier2.tech).

 ## 3) Order physical Helpdesk Buttons or keyboard decals